-Child with autism uses live animation system to communicate with speech pathologist and has fun doing it.
-Invirtua 3D Animation made possible by a Nevada-based company brings live 3D animation and interactive virtual reality to the healthcare industry.
+Autistic children are using live 3D animation systems to communicate with speech pathologists and having fun doing it, a technology made possible by a Nevada-based company bringing interactive virtual reality to the healthcare industry.

 Gary Jesch, also known as “CHOPS” and founder of Invirtua, is a performance animation artist and character creator.
 He brings people and virtual characters together by combining several artistic disciplines, including acting, computer graphics and video production design.
 His frequent corporate appearances at trade shows and company meetings offer something few people have ever experienced – interacting with a cartoon character that can see them, hear them and talk back to them.